Capt Safdar taken to RIC with chest pain

 He was under treatment in the hospital and complete medical checkup of him was taken by the doctors.

 Last night, Safdar suffered from stomach and chest pain and was taken to jail’s hospital however; his health deteriorated and was shifted to RIC.
-RIC’s chief executive Genral (retd) Azhar Kiyani examined Safdar.
+RIC’s chief executive Genral (retd) Azhar Kiyani examined Saf-

 Security has been tightened as both Hanif Abbasi and Safdar are under-treatment in RIC.